Skip to main content

 • AI governance,

-• and portability semantics simultaneously.
+• and portability semantics.

-Operational portability discipline
+3. Operational portability discipline

-Open formats remain important but insufficient.
+Open formats alone are insufficient.

 • exercised failover,

-• equivalence verification,
+• equivalence proofs,

 • migration evidence,

-• and continuous portability testing.
+• and continuous testing discipline.

-• and relatively static authorization models.
+• static authorization patterns.

-• autonomous execution,
+• autonomous consumption,

 • purpose binding,

-• and reasoning traceability.
+• reasoning traceability,

-Federated trust rather than centralized convergence
+5. Federated trust rather than centralized illusion

-• connected through contracts,
+• connected through contracts, evidence, policy, and portability layers.

-That is a fundamentally different operational worldview.
+That is a different architectural worldview.

 Split diagram contrasting a unified trust boundary with federated sovereign topology connected through contracts, policy, evidence, and portability.